2012 United States House of Representatives elections in New York: District 1

+Incumbent Democrat Tim Bishop, who had represented the district since 2002, ran for re-election.
+He was re-elected with 50.2% of the vote in 2010.
+The district had a PVI of Even.

+Democratic primary

-Incumbent Democrat Tim Bishop, who was first elected in 2002, kicked off his re-election campaign in April 2011.
-In March 2011, Bishop was included in a list of potentially vulnerable Democrats by the Democratic Congressional Campaign Committee.
+Bishop kicked off his re-election campaign in April 2011.

+In March 2011, Bishop was included in a list of potentially vulnerable Democrats by the Democratic Congressional Campaign Committee, having only won by 593 votes in 2010.